 Recent studies have focused on the role of milk thistle in treating nonalcoholic fatty liver disease, a common hepatic manifestation of metabolic syndrome.
-Prevalence of NAFLD in western countries is reported to be at 20% to 30%.
+The prevalence of NAFLD in western countries is approximately 20% to 30%.
 Currently, there is no consensus approach when it comes to the treatment of NAFLD.
 Most clinicians approach the disease by emphasizing lifestyle modification, including diet, weight loss, and limiting alcohol intake.
 However, studies suggest milk thistle can exert beneficial effects in patients with NAFLD.
 Data indicate that silymarin treatment correlated with a reduction in insulin resistance and a significant decrease in fasting insulin levels.
-Patients treated with 600mg/day of silymarin for 12 months were found to have lower fasting insulin levels.
+Patients treated with 600mg/day of silymarin for 12 months demonstrated lower fasting insulin levels.
 A separate clinical trial evaluated the effectiveness of silymarin compared to metformin and pioglitazone in NAFLD patients.
-Patients treated with silymarin were shown to have significantly lower transaminase levels compared to those treated with metformin or pioglitazone.
+Research showed that patients treated with silymarin had significantly lower transaminase levels compared to those treated with metformin or pioglitazone.
 In a sample of 25 patients, treated for four months with 200 mg silymarin three times a day before meals, there was a significant reduction in blood glucose levels (from 156 +/- 46 mg/dl to 133 +/- 39 mg/dl), compared to an increase in the placebo-treated group.
 In the same period, their HbA1c levels also dropped by an average of 1 point.
-The same group of patients was also found to have significantly reduced levels of total cholesterol, triglycerides, and LDL.
-Another study aimed to evaluate the efficacy of combined treatment which includes vitamin E, silybin, and phospholipids, demonstrated that this complex improves liver damage, especially plasma markers of liver fibrosis as well as insulin resistance.
+The same group of patients also demonstrated significantly reduced levels of total cholesterol, triglycerides, and LDL.
+Another study aimed to evaluate the efficacy of combined treatment, which includes vitamin E, silybin, and phospholipids, demonstrated that this complex improves liver damage, especially plasma markers of liver fibrosis, as well as insulin resistance.

-Milk thistle exhibits its hepatoprotective properties by three major mechanisms: 1) serving as an antioxidant 2) an anti-inflammatory, and 3) as an anti-fibrotic substance.
+Milk thistle exhibits its hepatoprotective properties by three major mechanisms: 1) serving as an antioxidant 2) an anti-inflammatory, and 3) as an antifibrotic substance.
 The anti-inflammatory properties of milk thistle are attributable to its ability to regulate cytokines responsible for inducing inflammation.
-Milk thistle has been shown to down-regulate and inhibits the expression of COX-2, a key mediator of inflammatory pathways.
+Milk thistle has been shown to down-regulate and inhibit the expression of COX-2, a key mediator of inflammatory pathways.
 Silymarin also inhibits the transduction cascade controlled by Nf-kb, a protein complex that induces expression of pro-inflammatory genes responsible for encoding cytokines directly involved in the inflammatory process.
 NF-kB also regulates the survival of inflammatory T cells.
-In studies done on mice, silybin was shown to reduce liver and plasma content of pro-inflammatory cytokines while increasing IL-10, a cytokine whose function is to decrease and regulate the inflammatory response.
+Studies done on mice showed silybin reduced liver and plasma content of pro-inflammatory cytokines while increasing IL-10, a cytokine whose function is to decrease and regulate the inflammatory response.

 In addition to its anti-inflammatory and antioxidant properties, silybin also shows promise as an antifibrotic agent, which is attributable to its ability to decrease platelet-derived growth factor (PDGF) induced DNA synthesis in cells, which inhibits the transformation of stellate hepatocytes into myofibroblasts.
 By decreasing myofibroblasts, silybin indirectly prevents the deposition of collagen fibers that lead to liver injury progression.
 Finally, silybin has demonstrated an association with a significant reduction of TGF-B, a key regulator in the pathogenesis of liver fibrosis.